jamesthesnake/Julia-MachineLearning-MRI/README.md

 ## Convolutional Neural Networks

 Convolutional Neural Networks(CNNs) are a powerful tool in the field of image recognition.
 They were inspired in the late 1960s by the elucidation of how the [mammalian visual cortex works](https://en.wikipedia.org/wiki/Receptive_field): many networks neurons sensitive to a given 'receptive field' tiled over the entire visual field<sup>[2](#references)</sup>.
 This aspect of CNNs contributes to their high flexibility and spatial invariance, making them ideal candidates for semantic segmentatiaon of images with high disparity in locations of objects of interest.
-CNNs are a powerful tool in machine learning that are well suited for the challenging problem tackled in this project.
+CNNs are a powerful tool in machine learning .

 ### Model Architecture ([code](https://github.com/naldeborgh7575/brain_segmentation/blob/master/code/Segmentation_Models.py))